Kaos

-In Kaos, Zeus has enjoyed a long and rich life as King of The Gods alongside his wife, Hera, and so many children he can barely keep count.
+Based on the characters and Gods of Greek mythology, KAOS follows Zeus, who has enjoyed a long and rich life as King of The Gods alongside his wife, Hera.
+He also has so many children he can barely keep count.
 However, long-held prophecies are waiting to come into being and ruin this opulent world.

 When one day he wakes up and discovers a new wrinkle on his forehead, his neurotic paranoia gets the better of him, and he soon begins to spiral, believing his fall from grace is coming.
 This is a particular annoyance for Hera, who has grown accustomed to her control of those around her.